 However, if you’re an entrepreneur thinking about your options, do yourself (and your business) the favor of thinking about being small.
 It most likely means a different type of success, but it may also be the model that fits you and your ideas best.

 Ever notice how flexible kids are?
 They seem to do contortions that as an adult would put me in traction.
 It’s the same principle with business.
 A smaller business offers both flexibility and agility that’s more difficult to come by in the enterprise world.
 Plus, if the worst happens and you need to adapt what you do, size does matter.

 I look at RIM and the mess that is now BlackBerry.
 Yes, they previously ruled the smartphone world, but look at how fast they went from being big to being ignored.
 There’s something to the idea that their size (and egos) worked against them, and when they needed to adapt, they instead floundered.
 It’s not impossible for big companies to change, but consider just how much harder it is for them to do so.

 2) You won’t need as many employees.

 If you pursue a business that requires multiple employees (e.g., 20, 50, 100 people), you bear the burden of all that comes with needing people to do the work that needs doing.
 You’re dependent on someone else’s willingness to do the work.
 You’re dependent on someone else’s health allowing them to show up for work.
+Even though there might be some sort of Obamacare tax credit for insuring new workers, the cost to benefit ratio just may not be worth it.
 And perhaps most costly of all to you, you bear the emotional burden of taking on responsibility for having created the job in the first place.